Transforma logo

 Fitness Trackers

-This subsection expounds upon the rapid increase in obesity among people and various governments launching health programs to encourage healthy living.
+This subsection expounds upon the rapid increase in obesity among people (with the WHO estimating in May 2025 that globally, there are more than 2.5 billion overweight adults) and various governments launching health programs to encourage healthy living.
 For instance, Public Health England introduced the Better Health initiative to encourage people to adopt a healthy lifestyle and lose weight.

 Push from insurance companies and employers to use wearable tracking devices